 Undocumented transgender women, minorities within an already marginalized community, face higher risks in the U.S. than other undocumented immigrants, according to the National Center for Transgender Equality (NCTE).
 Concrete statistics are hard to come by, but many still take the risk of crossing the border, fleeing from discrimination in their home countries and seeking a better life.

 Growing up in Morelos, Mexico, where discrimination against the gay community was rampant, Aquino was bullied and harassed due to her sexual identity.
-She experienced rejection not only from society but from her own father and uncles as well, who justified their demeaning behavior by citing traditional macho culture and strict religious beliefs.
+She experienced rejection not only from society but from her own father and uncles, who justified their demeaning behavior by citing traditional macho culture and strict religious beliefs.

 “I never felt like a boy, despite my male chauvinist family,” said Aquino.
 “I would always help my mom with house chores and cooking.
 I never was a normal boy.
 I never assumed the role of a normal boy.”